- Slim handled brush with good grip

-It is too at the time of writing the best electric toothbrush to offer Bluetooth connectivity and for that I should not knock it as much as I have.
+At the time of writing it is the best electric toothbrush to offer Bluetooth connectivity and for that, I should not knock it as much as I have.

 But, the box contents lacks, there should be some form of smartphone stand included and ideally a travel case.

 Even if the price had been a further £10 it would have rounded off the package and made this a really solid buy and convinced me to give a 4* rating.

 If you are going to offer smart features you need to encourage use and a smartphone stand would have been helpful in this case, to give the phone a home rather than the user having to hold it or place it on a work surface.

 This is therefore why the Smart 5 5000 is our choice.

 Electric Teeth Rating